dbrainio/wrappa/README.md

 ## DSModel interface
 DSModel need to be accessible from provided path, what means it need to be importable.
 It means [relative imports](https://docs.python.org/2.5/whatsnew/pep-328.html) and etc.
-`DSModel` naming is required for dbrdsw to work.
+`DSModel` naming is required for wrappa to work.

 DSModel interface example:
 ```python